 Purpose.
 The Northwestern State University Strategic Plan 2016-2021 describes our Institutional Effectiveness Assessment Process (IEAP) at the strategic (University) level over the 2016-2021 timeframe.
-This update reflects the lessons learned from the 2016-2017 Assessment cycle.
-It helps guide the assessment process at the College, Program, and Division level.
+This document further guides the assessment process at the College, Program, and Division level.
 It identifies the desired outcomes for both academic programs and administrative support services while assessing attainment and allowing for evidence-based analysis for improvement.
-Northwestern will continue to exercise this process in a deliberate manner while capturing and capitalizing on the lessons learned along the way.
-Like the Strategic Plan, this document will serve as a tool and guide, not as a rigid bureaucratic process.
-We will mature the process in line with our lessons learned.
+Northwestern will initiate this process in a deliberate manner while capturing and capitalizing on the lessons learned along the way.